LeoCosta001/setup-backend-nodejs/README.md

 > **OBS:** O comando `yarn add @babel/cli @babel/core @babel/node @babel/preset-env @babel/preset-typescript babel-plugin-module-resolver -D`  serve para instalar as dependências necessárias para que a compilação do TypeScript ocorra corretamente.

+> **OBS:** O comando `yarn jest --init`  iniciará as definições das configurações básicas do Jest.
+As opções usadas são as seguintes:
+>
+>  ```
+>  ✔ Would you like to use Jest when running "test" script in "package.json"? … yes
+>  ✔ Would you like to use Typescript for the configuration file? … yes
+>  ✔ Choose the test environment that will be used for testing › node
+>  ✔ Do you want Jest to add coverage reports? … no
+>  ✔ Which provider should be used to instrument code for coverage? › babel
+>  ✔ Automatically clear mock calls and instances between every test? … yes
+>  ```

 - ## Scripts:

   - **yarn start**